Predicting the Performance of Foundation Models via Agreement-on-the-Line: Predicting OOD performance: single base foundation model

 \subsection{Summary and Implications}

-Across image and language modalities, we demonstrate that ensembles of finetuned FMs can also observe agreement-on-the-line like to heavily trained CNN's \citep{baek2022agreement}.
-A natural hypothesis about finetuning a single base FM may be that heavy pretraining and light finetuning leads to downstream models with highly correlated behavior under distribution shift.
-However, simply randomizing the initialization of the linear head alone induces sufficiently decorrelated models for observing AGL.
+Across image and language modalities, we demonstrate that ensembles of finetuned FMs can also observe agreement-on-the-line similar to heavily trained CNN's \citep{baek2022agreement}.
+In both domains and regardless of the fine-tuning strategy, e.g. FFT and LP, or metric, e.g. F1 and Accuracy, employed, the diversity induced via random head initialization yields AGL, while the diversity induced via data reordering or data subsetting does not.
+This phenomenon can be observed across hyperparameters (Appendix~\ref{app:different_hyperparams}) and different PEFT methods (Appendix~\ref{app:peft}).
+With a single heavily pre-trained base FM, one may think that light finetuning leads to downstream models with highly correlated behavior under distribution shift.
+However, simply randomly initializing the linear head alone induces sufficiently decorrelated models for observing AGL.
 The diversity in the ensemble becomes important when predicting the OOD performance of models using downstream AGL-based methods.
-In Table~\ref{tab:diversity_table}, we show that AGL-based methods can only accurately predict the OOD performance of models in ensembles with diverse initialization, while methods fail for ensembles with diverse data subsetting or ordering.
+In Table~\ref{tab:diversity_table}, we show that AGL-based methods can only accurately predict the OOD performance of models in ensembles with diverse initialization, and cannot with data subsetting or ordering.